abhishekkumar-1212/Rule-Engine/README.md

 # Rule Engine with AST
-Objective
+# Objective
 The goal of this project is to develop a simple 3-tier rule engine application to determine user eligibility based on various attributes like age, department, income, spend, etc. The system uses an Abstract Syntax Tree (AST) to represent conditional rules, allowing for dynamic creation, combination, and modification of these rules.

-Features
+# Features
 Dynamic Rule Creation: Users can define eligibility rules using conditional expressions.
 AST Representation: Rules are represented as ASTs, making it easy to parse, combine, and evaluate.
 Efficient Rule Combination: The system minimizes redundant checks when combining rules.
 Simple UI & API: Frontend and backend components to manage rule creation, combination, and evaluation.

+# Backend in Golang
-Backend in Golang: Built using Go for efficient backend performance and scalability.
+Built using Go for efficient backend performance and scalability.
-Data Structure
+# Data Structure
 The rule engine uses an AST to represent rules.
 Each rule is parsed into a tree-like structure, with the following data structure:

-Node Structure
+# Node Structure
-go
-Copy code
 type Node struct {
     Type  string  // "operator" for AND/OR, "operand" for conditions Left  *Node   // Reference to the left child